-Assembly points fire evacuation Willow Class - Tennis Court via Herbert Shiner building Oak, Ash, Rowan &amp; Beech - Key Stage One Playground via classrooms Maple &amp; Elm - Key Stage one Playground via Eco Garden Evacuations may change as it will depend where the children are in the school building; children are taught to leave the premises from the nearest fire exit (taking into consideration where the fire is).
+Assembly points fire evacuation Willow Class - Tennis Court via Herbert Shiner building Oak, Ash, Rowan & Beech - Key Stage One Playground via classrooms Maple & Elm - Key Stage one Playground via Eco Garden Evacuations may change as it will depend where the children are in the school building; children are taught to leave the premises from the nearest fire exit (taking into consideration where the fire is).
 Office staff take 'grab bag', registers and visitor signing in books to playground.
-Assembly points bomb (threat) evacuation Willow Class - Tennis Court via Herbert Shiner building Oak, Ash, Rowan &amp; Beech - Key Stage One Playground via classrooms Maple &amp; Elm - Key Stage one Playground via Eco Garden Evacuations may change as it will depend where the children are in the school building; children are taught to leave the premises from the nearest fire exit (taking into consideration where the bomb is).
+Accombly points hamb (threat) For a bomb threat - whole school to evacuate Assembly points bomb (threat) evacuation to South Grove green, where a register will be taken' then walk to St. Mary's Church.
 Office staff take 'grab bag', registers and visitor signing in books to playground.

 - It is vital that you are able to move your staff and children/students away from danger in a controlled way.
 Consider moving pupils to a protected space. - Establish a safe evacuation route by searching the school for secreted threat items.
-The following characteristics, using the mnemonic HOT, can be - considered before viewing a suspicious object as suspicious: $\mbox{ H}$ is the item Hidden?; O - is it Obviously suspicious?; T - is it Typical for the environment?

-• If the school has been evacuated and pupils are not able to return to school (or go home) it may be possible to relocate temporarily to another building (e.g. buddy school or place of safety).
+The following characteristics, using the mnemonic HOT, can be considered before viewing a suspicious object as suspicious: H - is the item Hidden?; O - is it Obviously suspicious?; T - is it Typical for the environment? - If the school has been evacuated and pupils are not able to return to school (or go home) it may be possible to relocate temporarily to another building (e.g. buddy school or place of safety).